 How to become an Approved Motorcycle Instructor (AMI)

-To become an AMI, you must complete three qualifying tests.
+To become an AMI, you must carry out three qualifying tests.
 Part one tests your theory knowledge, part two tests your riding ability and fitness, and part three tests your ability to instruct learner motorcycle drivers.

 Becoming an AMI

 When you first apply, an enhanced security check will be carried out by Access NI (ANI).
-Once completed, Driver & Vehicle Agency (DVA) will send you your eligibility number which you will need to book a theory test.
+Once carried out, Driver & Vehicle Agency (DVA) will send you your eligibility number which you will need to book a theory test.

-If you have concerns about your criminal history you are advised to speak to DVA before committing to any fees for packages offered by AMI training providers.
+If you have concerns about your criminal history you should speak to DVA before committing to any fees for packages offered by AMI training providers.

 Information about the ANI check is on pages 13 and 14 of Your guide to becoming an Approved Motorcycle Instructor.
 There is also a list of training materials to help you prepare for each test.

 You must pass all three tests, in order, within two years.
 If you fail any of the tests three times, you must wait two years from the date you first sat the theory test before beginning the process again.